-Trained personnel will be responsible for the review and analysis of all collected data to be used for the seismic surveys and numerical modeling.
+Trained personnel will be responsible for the review and analysis of all collected data to be used for the time-lapse surface seismic surveys and passive seismic monitoring.
 These checks will be done according to industry standard practices.

 4.10.
 Data Management (B.10.)